lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

     leaf position {
       type uint16;
       description
-        "If only one element position is 0, otherwise position is the the position in the matching list.";
+        "If only one element, position is 0.
+Otherwise, position is the the order in the matching list, starting at 1.";
     }
   }
 ~~~~~